jklepatch/eattheblocks/etb-projects/project3-nft/README.md

 ## Prize

-* The winner of the project will receive 500 ETB
+* The winner of the project will receive 500 ETB, plus some of the rarest NFTs of the collection
-* A pool of 500 ETB will be shared among all participants (participant = someone who submit a complete project)
+* A pool of 500 ETB will be shared among all participants, plus some NFTs of the collection (participant = someone who submit a complete project)